 Here’s a question we just received from our reader Mark:

 I have been using the Microsoft Teams application for a few months now.
-I just found out that in Teams after 10 minutes or so, the online status will automatically be changed to away (yellow) when i work on other apps and Teams runs on the background or when i take a lunch break.
-Would love to change my away setting and set it as “available” even when i am not on Teams, as I need the clients to know I’m online and available for them.
-Can you please let me know if you have any solution for this or will by default the Teams status will be in sync with my Windows operating system (lack of) activity?
+I just found out that in Teams after 10 minutes or so, the Teams online status will automatically be changed to away (yellow).
+This happens if i work on other apps and Teams runs on the background or when i take a lunch break.
+Would love to change my away settings and appear “available” even when i am not on Teams, as I need the clients to know I’m online and available to respond any queries they might have.
+How to change my Teams timeouts settings and stop teams showing me away after 5-10 minutes or will by default the Teams status will always be in sync with my Windows operating system (lack of) activity?

 In this short tutorial we’ll look into a Microsoft Teams simple trick to ensure that your online status in Teams stays available (“green”) rather than away or offline even when you are away from your desk at home or work.
 Note that you’ll need to double check your system sleep settings for this to work.
-Unless absolutely needed, we don’t recommend to run unnecessary apps in the background to keep your system from going idle.
+We don’t recommend running unnecessary 3rd party apps in the background to keep your system from going idle.

 - Open your Microsoft Teams application.

 - Click on your profile icon and ensure that the Available status is selected.
 If that is not the case, hit your current status and select Reset Status.

-- Now go ahead and hit the Set status message link.
+- Next, go ahead and hit the Set status message link.

 - Type a custom message indicating your availability during work and if needed also after hours, for example: “Happy to help .
 Please feel free to contact me as needed”.

 - Check on the Show when people message me checkbox to let them see your status message when they message you.

 - Set the Clear status message after to Customized and set the expiration date accordingly.
 Note that you are able to select to keep the status message on indefinitely by selecting Never.